ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 106 minutes.
 Now at 67% on Web Dev course.
 Started working in ExpressJS.
 Pretty easy to understand.

 **Thoughts**: Still not sure how I feel about the Backend.
 It doesn't seem too bad?
 We'll see what my thoughts are as I dive deeper.
 I like that it makes websites dynamic though!

+### Day 74: April 20th, 2017

+**Today's Progress**: Coded for 195 minutes.
+Now at 70% on Web Dev course.
+Started learning about APIs and how to make API requests.

+**Thoughts**: Feeling a strong boost of energy!
+Glad to have gone to coffeeshop to code and be out of the house.